-At the end of each trimester, students will complete a self-evaluation, evaluation of clinical educator, and evaluation of clinical site in Calipso or EXXAT - Prism.
+At the end of each trimester, students will complete a self-evaluation, evaluation of clinical educator, and evaluation of clinical site in Calipso.

-Grading for Practicum and Internship
+Grading for Practicum and Internship:

 Students will receive grades on sessions (some evaluations and some therapy sessions).
 Not every session will receive a grade.
 Off-campus clinical educators will determine the frequency of evaluation.